Multi-ensemble metrology by programming local rotations with atom movements

 In the particular case of optical atomic clocks~\cite{Ludlow2015}, the observable of interest is the stochastically evolving phase of a laser acting as a local oscillator, which is mapped into population imbalance of an ultra-narrow optical transition.
-The clock stability improves with the interrogation time, but the phase can only be unambiguously mapped when it is in the range $[-\pi/2, \pi/2]$; phases outside of this range lead to phase-slip errors, which limits the attainable interrogation time at a given phase-slip error probability, a major limitation to the stability of state-of-the-art neutral atom atomic clocks.
+The clock stability improves with the interrogation time, but the phase can only be unambiguously mapped when it is in the range $[-\pi/2, \pi/2]$; phases outside of this range lead to phase-slip errors, which limits the attainable interrogation time at a given phase-slip error probability in the case of local oscillator limited clocks.
 Optimal readout schemes~\cite{Rosenband2013,Borregaard2013,Li2022} could improve the attainable interrogation time exponentially but require local rotational control over sub-ensembles during the sensing protocol or local mid-circuit readout and reset, both of which have not been demonstrated to date.

-Here we show local control of optical transitions in a tweezer array clock~\cite{Madjarov2019,Norcia2019,Young2020} by using rearrangement techniques~\cite{Endres2016,Barredo2016,Bluvstein2022,Dordevic2021,Lengwenus2010,Beugnon2007} on atoms in superposition states to precisely control the position-dependent phase imprinted by light-matter interaction.
+Here we show local control of optical transitions in a tweezer array clock~\cite{Madjarov2019,Norcia2019a,Young2020} by using rearrangement techniques~\cite{Endres2016,Barredo2016,Bluvstein2022,Dordevic2021,Lengwenus2010,Beugnon2007} on atoms in superposition states to precisely control the position-dependent phase imprinted by light-matter interaction.
 The scheme~\cite{Schaetz2004,Chen2022} is experimentally simple and highly robust as it relies solely on the relative stability of tweezer positions and does not involve any auxiliary addressing beams.
 Using this technique, we demonstrate arbitrary, parallel, single-site-resolved optical qubit rotations with high fidelity.